Important Chemical Components:

 The HA used in skin care products and injectables was originally harvested from rooster combs but now most HA in skin care products is derived from a bacterial origin and produced in the laboratory setting.
 The molecular weight of the HA varies according to its source and chain length.
 The HA isolation process can be adjusted to determine its corresponding molecular weight, altering its physiochemical properties.

 Uncrosslinked chains of HA in the skin are broken down by hyaluronidase and free radicals in approximately 24 to 36 hours.
 Chemical modifications, such as crosslinking HA chains with 1,4-butanediol diglycidyl ether (BDDE), can increase the amount of time that HA resides in the skin.
-Dermal fillers such as Restylane are crosslinked with BDDE so that the HA lasts in the skin for six or ...
+Dermal fillers such as Restylane are crosslinked with BDDE so that the HA lasts in the skin for six or more months; ...